BonnierNews/flappy-wasp-game/README.md

 }
 ```

+- Go to browser.
+We should now see a moving background image on our canvas.

 ---

 ## 2.5. **Loop background**

 - Open background.js.
 Go to function update().
-- We want our background to repeat itself in a infinite loop.
+- We add logic to make the background repeat itself in an infinite loop.

 **`background.js`**
 ```js
 update() {
   /* ... */